arxignis/moat/README.md

 - **Threat Intelligence (Degraded)** - Basic threat intelligence still works for real-time blocking, but detailed threat analysis and historical data collection is limited
 - **Anomaly Detection** - Advanced anomaly detection capabilities are not available without access log data
 - **Metrics & Analytics** - Comprehensive metrics and analytics are not available without access log aggregation
-- **BPF Statistics** - Statistics can still be collected locally but won't be sent to Arxignis API for centralized analysis
+- **BPF Statistics** - Statistics can still be collected locally but won't be sent to Gen0Sec API for centralized analysis
-- **TCP Fingerprinting** - Fingerprints can still be collected locally but won't be sent to Arxignis API for behavioral analysis
+- **TCP Fingerprinting** - Fingerprints can still be collected locally but won't be sent to Gen0Sec API for behavioral analysis

 ### CAPTCHA Protection

-Moat supports multiple CAPTCHA providers for additional security:
+Synapse supports multiple CAPTCHA providers for additional security:

 - **hCaptcha** - Privacy-focused CAPTCHA service
 - **reCAPTCHA** - Google's CAPTCHA service